CDOT-CV/RSU_Management/README.md

 ## Google Cloud Storage (GCS): Cloud Function Set-Up

 The modularized code in main.py can be easily refactored into smaller modules, or Cloud Functions, in the GCP.
 CDOT's implementation divided main.py into three Cloud Functions, and the GCP_cloud_functions directory contains the files necessary for each GCP Cloud Function set-up.
 For instance, the GCP_cloud_functions/rsu-to-raw-ingest folder contains every file needed to set up and deploy the rsu-to-raw-ingest Cloud Function (which will pull new data from the RSU and send it to the data bucket containing the raw ingest).
-Additionally, the config.py file contains the storage/container identifiers used in each Cloud Function, and must either be included in each individual Cloud Function deployment or included in a [ConfigMap implementation](https://cloud.google.com/kubernetes-engine/docs/concepts/configmap).
+Additionally, the config.py file contains the storage/container identifiers used in each Cloud Function, and must be included in each individual Cloud Function deployment.

 CDOT's Cloud Function set-up refactors main.py into three Cloud Functions: